-Students are placed in broad ability bands for English, mathematics, science, computer science, French, geography and history.
-Art, music, drama, citizenship, PE and design technology groups are taught in mixed ability groups.
-This banding and grouping is carried out on the basis of the National Curriculum Assessments (SATs) and teacher assessments carried out during Year 6 at the end of Key Stage 2.
+Students are in mixed sets for Year 7.
+This grouping is carried out on the basis of the National Curriculum Assessments (SATs) and teacher assessments carried out during Year 6 at the end of Key Stage 2.
 Group membership is monitored closely during the first few weeks and, where necessary, adjustments are made after consultation with staff.
 Where SAT scores do not exist, CAT (computerised adaptive test) testing takes place during Year 7.